-When it comes to talking about healthcare, patients themselves are often the most effective communicators.
+When it comes to talking about health care, patients themselves are often the most effective communicators.
 Increasingly, patient stories serve as a crucial tool for physicians as they work to recruit new patients.
-According to Software Advice, some 72% of patients use online reviews and testimonials as their first step in finding a new doctor.
+Consider: Some 72% of patients use online reviews and testimonials as their first step in finding a new doctor.

 But with so many healthcare organizations looking to capitalize on patient testimonials, how do you make sure your patient stories stand out from the crowd?

 We’ve gathered 5 creative and compelling approaches to patient stories that will help you think outside the box to create online marketing strategies that grab attention and inspire confidence.

 There are infinite ways to tell a good story, so why pick just one medium to convey it?
 Cleveland Clinic uses multiple kinds of content to capitalize on a single patient’s experience.